Practical guide on mastering compliance culture Employee compliance is essential for maintaining organizational integrity, ...

 Let's consider a Health and Safety policy that needs to be revised.
 Revisions can be required for a variety of reasons including legislation changes, to reflect new circumstances or simply to update the policy for a new year.
 In the SharePoint library below you can see that currently version 2 is available.

-I'm using versioning on this SharePoint library so after accessing the policy, making the necessary changes and saving the work, the policy has been saved with a version number of 2.1.
+I'm using versioning on this SharePoint library.
+Therefore, after accessing the policy, making the necessary changes and saving the work, the policy has the version number 2.1.
 Each time the document is amended and changed the version number will increment by 0.1.

-Once all of the changes have been made you need to create a major version so click on the ellipsis twice and select the 'Publish a Major Version' option as shown below.
+After all of the changes have been made you need to create a major version.
+To do this, click on the ellipsis twice and select the 'Publish a Major Version' option as shown below.

 You can also add any relevant comments about the policy as you do this.